adlnet/xAPI-Spec/xAPI.md

 associated requirements included directly in this document.

 These interaction definitions are simple to use, and consequently limited.
-It is expected that communities of practice requiring richer interactions definitions will do so through the use of extensions to an Activity's type and definition.
+It is expected that communities of practice requiring richer interactions definitions will do so through the use of Activity Types and Activity Definition Extensions.

 ###### Details